International High School of San Francisco: Arts

-Theater

-The school's after school theater program is known as Back à Dos and it is the heart of the performing arts at IHS.
-The program enjoys the largest participation of any school sponsored extra-curricular activity other than athletics.
-Every year, Back à Dos produces at least three major shows, including a set of student-directed one act plays (many of which are original student-written pieces), a musical with live musical accompaniment by IHS musicians, and a play.
-Past performances include Spamalot, Cabaret, and Spring Awakening.

-Music

-The after school music program holds auditions at the beginning of the year for the ensemble that performs during the Spring Musical.
-Rehearsals take place twice a week after school from January until the end of the musical, usually in mid to late March.
-Student-musicians also participate in the IHS orchestra, which rehearses twice a week after school in the fall culminating in a recital at the Florence Gould Theater in the Palace of the Legion of Honor in San Francisco.
-There are several major music concerts during the year: Songs for Senegal (in the Fall and used as a fundraiser for an IHS backed school in Senegal, consists mostly of small group pop/rock, jazz, and vocal performances), the Florence Gould Recital (for chamber, jazz, and acoustic performances in January), and two Rock/Pop/Jazz Concerts (in January and May).

 Design Technology

 The school offers Design Technology courses beginning in the freshman year (required for all entering students) and continuing in 10th and in the IB years (11th and 12th) as an optional elective.
 The freshman course includes a coding component taught by a computer science teacher.
 The IB Design Technology course incorporates elements of physics, engineering, and art and design.
 The school partners with SF's Tech Shop in offering its IB design courses and participates in the Maker Faire in San Mateo, California.

 Accreditation

 International High School is accredited by the Western Association of Schools and Colleges, the French Ministry of Education, the International Baccalaureate Organization, and the National Association of Independent Schools, and Council of International Schools.